-Water is so important, yet can be extremely difficult to keep up with after all bariatric procedures (especially RNY, gastric sleeve, and duodenal switch surgery).
+Water is important, but it can be difficult to keep up with after all bariatric procedures (especially RNY, gastric sleeve, and duodenal switch surgery).
 Water is the key to your body’s functionality.
 It is needed to regulate your body’s systems, including digestion and helping to get rid of toxins.
-If you are dehydrated your body will be working harder to function, taking up more energy and causing you to feel weak.
+If you are dehydrated, your body will work harder to function, taking up more energy and causing you to feel weak.

 Solution: Stay hydrated by drinking a minimum of 64 ounces of water daily.

 6. Not Enough Protein

 Protein is probably the most important part of every meal for gastric bypass patients.
 This is why you should always eat protein first.
 Eating protein first reduces the odds of being “too full” without finishing the protein part of the meal.